 Score!

-Since then any kind of lemon filled pastry just fills me with contentment.
+Since then any kind of lemon filled pastry (like this lemon icebox pie) just fills me with contentment.
 After 7 years of curls and those extra tangy lemon bars I am conditioned to feel good about the world after eating one of these.

 📖 Recipe